 If I’d thought ahead, I may have had a contingency plan that I could put into action, but I’d been so busy swept up in this exciting new life as a freelancer, that I hadn’t given a second thought to something like this ever happening to me.

 Stacy to the rescue

-It’s for this reason that I’m incredibly grateful not only to my clients for their patience and understanding, but also to Stacy, who worked miracles to ensure I survived those two weeks without losing a single client.
+It’s for this reason that I’m incredibly grateful not only to my clients for their patience and understanding but also to my dear friend, Stacy, who worked miracles to ensure I survived those two weeks without losing a single client.

 It was Stace who spent hours on the phone with me whilst I dictated my handwritten copy during my week living in a hotel.
 The WiFi was so bad that Stace typed up every word, proofed it twice and sent it on to my clients.